Home · Services · Operational Stewardship

 Backups & Recovery

-Recovery paths are documented, verified through periodic restore testing, and monitored as part of managed operations to ensure reliable recovery under real failure conditions.
+Recovery paths documented, verified through periodic restore testing, and monitored as part of managed operations.

 DNS Operations

-Authoritative DNS is treated as infrastructure, not a self-service tool.
+Authoritative DNS treated as infrastructure, not a self-service tool.
+All changes documented, reviewed, deliberate, and traceable.

 Incident Handling